LuciaLacort/LuciaLacort/README.md

 ## In case you are curious

-👩‍💻 I'm currently developing a JS + Python app
+👩‍💻 I'm currently developing my own website

-🧠 I'm currently learning SQL
+🧠 I'm currently learning SQL and AWS

 👯‍♀️ I'm looking to bring my wide experience to a new team